kevinfjiang/NBATextAlerts/ReadMe.md

 Hi r/NBA,

-TL:DR; I created a program that automatically texts you whenever Ben Simmons makes a 3.
-Last week Ben Simmons made a 3 and I don't have time to watch every 76ers game waiting for him to hit another.
+TL:DR; I created a program that automatically texts you whenever Ben Simmons makes a 3 and it runs every 76ers game.
+Last week Ben Simmons made a 3, and I don't have time to watch every 76ers game waiting for him to hit another.
 Thus, I created a bot that will automatically text me ~~when~~ if he makes a 3 again.
+I created this at the request of my brother.

 <span style="background-color: #FFFF00">This code only works for Mac, sorry!</span>

-## 0. Install packages.
-Run:
+## 0. Install packages, Run:
 Download the entire repository and unzip.
 Place the folder NBATextAlerts where ever

     pip install -r requirements.txt